Why did you join Social Sentinel?

 What is something your coworkers don’t know about you?

 My family and I have lived off the grid for about 12 years.
 We have close to 40 acres of land and woods which takes up a lot of my time to maintain.
 I live there with my family, my wife and our two boys, ages 9 and 12.
-Which altogether, along with skiing, biking & everything else, keep me very busy.
-Luckily the kids generally enjoy the skiing, climbing, & life in the outdoors, so it’s all good.
+Which all together, along with skiing, biking & everything else, keep me very busy.
+Luckily the kids generally enjoy skiing, climbing, and life in the outdoors, so it’s all good.

 How do you spend your time outside of work?